In amongst the pageantry, combat, music and dancing at the Abbey Medieval Festival, 5 exciting festival tournaments are held.

 Over the Festival weekend, re-enactors compete for the chance to be named an Abbey Medieval Festival tournament champion.
 Our 5 challenges are based on traditions of the Middle Ages:

-The champions are awarded and presented to the public during the Finale on Sunday afternoon.
-Buy a weekend pass to catch all the tournament action over the Tournament Weekend.
+The Abbey Medieval Festival champions are awarded and presented to the public during the Finale on Sunday afternoon.
+Learn more about these exciting tournaments.

 One of the most popular attractions of the Abbey Medieval Festival is, without a doubt, the joust.